walnuthq/madara-docs/docs/quickstart/use_devnet.md

 ## Rerunning this quickstart

-If you want to try running this quickstart again you have to change the use `salt` value in contract deployment to anything else - otherwise it will try to deploy to the same address and fail.
+If you want to try running this quickstart again you have to change the use `salt` value in contract deployment to something else - otherwise it will try to deploy to the same address and fail.
 Furthermore, you can reuse the existing account.